scifi6546/A-Brief-History-of-Computer-Graphics/readme.md

   People have been using computers to display pretty pictures for a very long time.
-I am going to give a brief overview of the history of consumer computer graphics.
-Many of the classes of hardware discussed below actually happened at the same time.
+Today I am going to give a brief overview of the history of consumer computer graphics.
+Many of the classes of hardware discussed below were actually in use at the same time.
 The cause being primarily market forces.
 A gamer does not care how well his/her game console can render large blocks of text, while a business user does not usually care if the computer can play games well.
 Therefore for a long period graphics hardware was often quite specialized and lacked core features that other systems relied on.